There are a few approaches Digigreet has for automatic signout i.e. people forgetting to sign out when they leave your premises.

 If you don't have the resources or a suitable member of staff to carry out this role, you can set the system to simply sign them out instead.

-In this way, you don't need to worry about it, this are signout out by the system ready for a clean start the next day.
+In this way, you don't need to worry about it, the visitor, contractor or staff will be signed out by the management system automatically, ready for a clean start the next day.